Felix Berardo Scholarship Award for Mentoring

 Should circumstances disclose a confidential situation, the application must provide the details; however, information is kept private.
 For example, if a mentee has a life-threatening illness and the mentor made it possible through independent study for the mentee to cojmplete a smester from a hospital bed, he/she might not want it made public.

 - May 1: Application deadline.
-Email all materials to Bethany Cox.
+Email all materials to Maddie Hansen.

-- July 31: The winner will be notified by this date.
+- July 31: The recipient will be notified by this date.

 Find the award nomination form here.